Judge just had his postseason breakout. Is Ohtani next?

 This browser does not support the video element.

-Again, you generally expect performance with runners on to be a little worse, because the pitcher has more to worry about, and because that’s likely a pitcher who just failed to retire a hitter anyway -- but not to this extent.
+Again, you generally expect hitters to perform a little better with runners on base, because the pitcher has more to worry about, and because that’s likely a pitcher who just failed to retire a hitter anyway -- but not to this extent.

 So why do we say watch for the first pitch?
 Because while the outcomes he’s having with runners on or not may be a little fluky, the processes that go into them are clearly noticeable, which we can clearly sum up in two pictures.